Modern yoga: Leadership

 Modern yoga has been led by disparate gurus for over a century, ranging from Vivekananda with his Vedanta-based yoga philosophy to Krishnamacharya with his gymnastic approach, his pupils including the influential Pattabhi Jois teaching asanas linked by flowing vinyasa movements and B. K. S. Iyengar teaching precisely-positioned asanas, often using props.
-The gurus' approaches to yoga span the tantra-based Kripalu Yoga of Swami Kripalvananda and the Siddha Yoga of Muktananda; the Bhaktiyoga of Svaminarayana, as of Sathya Sai Baba; the "inner technology" of Jaggi Vasudev's Isha Yoga and Sri Sri Ravi Shankar's "Art of Living"; and finally the Hindu nation-building approaches of Eknath Ranade and of Swami Ramdev.
+The gurus' approaches to yoga span the tantra-based Kripalu Yoga of Swami Kripalvananda and the Siddha Yoga of Muktananda; the Bhaktiyoga of Svaminarayana, and of Sathya Sai Baba; the "inner technology" of Jaggi Vasudev (Sadhguru)'s Isha Yoga and Sri Sri Ravi Shankar's "Art of Living"; and finally the Hindu nation-building approaches of Eknath Ranade and of Swami Ramdev.
 Through the work of these gurus, yoga has been widely disseminated across the western world, and radically transformed in the process.
 Health benefits have been claimed; yoga has been brought to a "spiritual marketplace", different gurus competing for followers; and widely differing approaches have claimed ancient roots in Indian tradition.
-The result has been to transform yoga from "a hidden, weird thing" to "yoga studios on almost very corner", in a "massive transition from spiritual practice to focusing on health and fitness".
+The result has been to transform yoga from "a hidden, weird thing" to "yoga studios on almost every corner", in a "massive transition from spiritual practice to focusing on health and fitness".
 The trend away from authority is continued in post-lineage yoga, which is practised outside any major school or guru's lineage.

 The author and yoga teacher Matthew Remski writes that Norman Sjoman (Note: Norman Sjoman wrote The Yoga Tradition of the Mysore Palace in 1996.) considered modern yoga to have been influenced by South Indian wrestling exercises; Joseph Alter (Note: Joseph Alter wrote Yoga in Modern India: The Body between Science and Philosophy in History of Religions in 2004.) found it torn between esoteric and scientific; Mark Singleton (Note: Mark Singleton wrote Yoga Body: the origins of modern posture practice in 2010.) discovered a collision of Western physical culture with Indian spirituality; while Elliott Goldberg (Note: Elliott Goldberg wrote The Path of Modern Yoga in 2016.) depicted "a modern spirituality, written through richly realized characters" including Krishnamacharya, Sivananda, Indra Devi, and Iyengar.